metareflection/plti-class/schedule.md

 We will consider techniques for reasoning about binders, for defining operational semantics (small step vs big step), for representing functions/closures (first order vs higher order).

 Preparation homework: read up on STLC and iso-recursive types.
 TAPL is a good source for both.
-TODO: Before class, I will provide the formal semantics for STLC with iso-recursive types, as a PDF and as LaTeX maybe.

 Relevant code links:
 - [In Dafny, STLC with iso-recursive types by Prof. Nada Amin.](https://github.com/namin/dafny-sandbox/blob/master/Stlc.dfy)